 Energy and Cost Savings – Sealing air leaks and adding R-value with spray foam insulation can help reduce monthly energy costs.
 Effective spray foam insulation can require a smaller home heating and air conditioning unit, saving you money and space.

-Flawless, Versatile Performance – Spray foam insulation expands 30-100 times its original sprayed-on volume, providing an air barrier and insulation layer, sealing all crevices in a single, easy step.
+Flawless, Versatile Performance – Spray foam insulation expands 30-100 times its original sprayed-on volume, providing an air barrier and insulation layer that seals all crevices in a single, easy step.

-Durability to Last a Lifetime – Once applied, spray foam insulation will not shrink, sag or settle — even if it comes into contact with water.
-Spray foam insulation sticks to a wide of materials, including masonry, cement, metal studs, wood studs and rooflines.
+Durability to Last a Lifetime – Once applied, spray foam insulation will not shrink, sag, or settle — even if it comes into contact with water.
+Spray foam insulation sticks to a wide variety of materials including masonry, cement, metal studs, wood studs, and rooflines.

 There are two different types of spray foam insulation, Open Cell Spray Foam and Closed Cell Spray Foam, each with their unique benefits discussed below.

 Open cell spray foam insulation works as an insulator and air barrier.
 Weighing only 0.5 pounds per cubic foot, open cell spray foam gets its name from its broken cell structure which allows air to fill the empty space inside the material.
 The typical R-value of open cell foam is 3.7 per inch.
 Open cell spray foam insulation is vapor permeable, dampens sounds, and eliminates air infiltration.

 Like open cell spray foam insulation, closed cell spray foam works as an insulator and air barrier.
 An additional feature of closed cell spray foam is that it is solid — much denser than open cell spray foam.
 The cells of the bubbles remain intact which makes the material rigid.
 The closed cell composition and increased density contribute to a higher R-value than open cell foam, at a higher price.
 Higher density allows closed cell spray foam to contribute to building stability during storms and high winds.